Broncos vs. Commanders odds, line: 'Sunday Night Football' picks from 10K sims

-Broncos vs. Commanders prediction, odds, line, time: NFL Week 13 'Sunday Night Football' picks by proven model
+Broncos vs. Commanders prediction, odds, time: NFL Week 13 'Sunday Night Football' picks from computer model

 The SportsLine Projection Model has revealed its NFL picks for the Denver Broncos vs. Washington Commanders 'Sunday Night Football' matchup

 Kickoff is at 8:20 p.m.
 ET from Northwest Stadium in Landover, Md.
 The teams have alternated wins and losses over their last eight matchups, with Washington prevailing in the last meeting in 2023.
 The latest Commanders vs. Broncos odds have Denver as 6-point road favorites, while the over/under for total points scored is 43.5 via SportsLine consensus.
+Denver is 5-6 against the spread this season, while Washington is 3-8 ATS.
+The Under is a combined 14-8 for the two squads in 2025.
 Before making any Broncos vs. Commanders picks, check out the NFL predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: